Connect with others who understand.

 The causes of psoriasis on the feet are the same as those of psoriasis diagnosed elsewhere on the body.
 Researchers are not exactly sure what causes the skin condition, but many believe it results from a combination of environmental and genetic factors.
 Psoriasis is an autoimmune disease — it occurs when part of the immune system is overactive and mistakenly attacks the body’s healthy tissues.

-Specific factors, such as an infection or dry weather, may trigger psoriasis symptoms.
-When a person with psoriasis experiences a trigger, their skin cells multiply faster than normal in certain areas, like the feet, causing the characteristic scales and itchy, discolored plaques.
-There are also several risk factors for psoriasis, including smoking, excessive stress, and having a family history of the condition.
+Specific factors, such as an infection, dry weather, or excessive stress, may trigger psoriasis symptoms.
+There are also several risk factors for psoriasis, including smoking tobacco and having a family history of the condition.

-If you think that you might have psoriasis on your feet, make an appointment with a podiatrist or a dermatologist.
-These experts can help determine whether psoriasis or another condition (like eczema or a fungal infection) may be causing your dry, flaky, itchy feet.
-Clinical examination of your skin and possibly a skin biopsy will help confirm the diagnosis.
+If you think that you might have psoriasis on your feet, make an appointment with a podiatrist (specialist in conditions of the foot, ankle, and lower leg) or a dermatologist.
+Podiatrists can help determine whether psoriasis or another condition (like eczema or a fungal infection) may be causing your dry, flaky, itchy feet.
+An examination of your skin and possibly a skin biopsy will help confirm the diagnosis.

 If a doctor determines that psoriasis is causing your symptoms, there are several treatments you can discuss with them to help ease your discomfort.
 Keep in mind that finding the right treatment may take some time.